TIMELINE: What happened leading up to the Greenwood Park Mall shooting

 Good Samaritan steps in

-Just one minute after Sapirman started his shooting spree, police say 22-year-old Elisjsha Dicken from Seymour confronted the shooter.
+Just one minute after Sapirman started his shooting spree, police say 22-year-old Elisjsha Dicken from Columbus confronted the shooter.

 Dicken fired 10 rounds, hitting Sapirman as he tried to retreat into the restroom.
 Sapirman fell to the ground after being shot.